JonHurst/aims-convert/docs/data_structures.rst

    Either the flight number of a sector or a string describing the type of a quasi sector (e.g. STBY, ADTY).

+   .. attribute:: reg
+      :type: Optional[str]

+   The registration of the aircraft, if applicable.

+   .. attribute:: type_
+      :type: Optional[str]

+   The type of the aircraft, if applicable.

    .. attribute:: from_
       :type: Optional[str]